-There are 22 countries currently participating in the EQPR: Albania, Andorra, Armenia, Bosnia and Herzegovina, Canada, Croatia, France, Germany, Georgia, Greece, Ireland, Italy, Latvia, Monaco, the Netherlands, Norway, Poland, Portugal, Republic of Moldova, Romania, Serbia, United Kingdom.
+There are 23 countries currently participating in the EQPR: Albania, Andorra, Armenia, Bosnia and Herzegovina, Canada, Croatia, France, Germany, Georgia, Greece, Ireland, Italy, Latvia, Monaco, Montenegro (joined in October 2024), the Netherlands, Norway, Poland, Portugal, Republic of Moldova, Romania, Serbia, United Kingdom.
 To date, over 100 EQPRs have been issued.